SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 }
 ```

-In a real-life scenario you would retrieve the list of lists from the current SharePoint site.
-For brevity in this example you use a fixed list instead.
+In a real-life scenario, you would retrieve the list of lists from the current SharePoint site.
+For brevity, in this example you use a fixed list instead.

 ### Add localization labels

-In the code editor open the **./src/webparts/gallery/loc/mystrings.d.ts** file.
+In the code editor, open the **./src/webparts/gallery/loc/mystrings.d.ts** file.
 Change its code to:

 ```ts
 declare interface IGalleryStrings {